ibm-cloud-docs/billing-usage/cc-working-with.md

 * Emissions by location: The energy consumption is calculated by using usage units such as CPU.
 Two or more resources are required to display the location data.
 The size represents how much energy is generated and the color represents the carbon intensity that is the emission rate for grams of carbon dioxide-equivalent emissions that are released per unit of energy produced.

-* Emissions by service: The carbon emissions are broken down by service.
+* Emissions by service: The GHG emissions are broken down by service.

-* Emissions by resource group: The carbon emissions are broken down by group.
+* Emissions by resource group: The GHG emissions are broken down by group.
 Most services are displayed by resource group.
 However, Classic Infrastructure is displayed in a dedicated group.
 The emissions are displayed only if a group contains those services.

 ## Tracking enterprise emissions with carbon calculator